Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: Introduction

 \subsection{AdS spacetimes and particles}

 3-dimensional AdS spacetimes were first studied as a lower-dimensional toy model of gravity: they are solutions of Einstein's equation, with negative cosmological constant but without matter.
-A standard way to add physical realism to this model is to consider in those AdS spacetimes some point particles, modeled by cone singularities along time-like lines (see e.g. \cite{thooft1,thooft2}).
+A standard way to add physical relevance to this model is to consider in those AdS spacetimes some point particles, modeled by cone singularities along time-like lines (see e.g. \cite{thooft1,thooft2}).
+They can be described as we did in Section \ref{sub:cone} in the case of hyperbolic geometry: the geodesic $\Delta$ has to be a time-like geodesic in $AdS_3$ and $P$, $P'$ are time-like totally geodesic half-planes bounding $\Delta$, with cone angle $\theta$.
+If we remove the region bounded by $P$ and $P'$ and glue the boundary half-plane by the unique AdS-isometry sending $P$ and $P'$ which is the identity on $\Delta$, we obtain a spacetime containing a singular line.

 Here we will call ``massive particle'' such a cone singularity, of angle less than $2\pi$, along a time-like line.
 The condition that the angle is less than $2\pi$ is usually made by physicists, who consider it as corresponding to the positivity of mass.
-Here, as in \cite{colI}, it is mathematically relevant.
+Here, as in \cite{colI}, it is also mathematically relevant.

 Globally hyperbolic AdS spaces with such particles were considered in \cite{cone}, when the cone angles are less than $\pi$.
 It was shown that a satisfactory extension of Theorem \ref{tm:mess} exists in this setting, with elements of the Teichm\"uller space of $S$ replaced by hyperbolic metrics with cone singularities, with cone angles equal to the angles at the ``massive particles''.
 There are corresponding results in the hyperbolic case \cite{qfmp,conebend} where the Bers double uniformization theorem extends to quasifuchsian manifolds with ``particles'': cone singularities along infinite lines, with angle in $(0,\pi)$.
 Here, by contrast, we allow cone angles to go all the way to $2\pi$.
 This is a crucial difference since it allows massive particles to ``interact'' in interesting ways.